-The second proviso is designed to overcome the ruling of the Comptroller General to the effect that a claim which has been disallowed under an earlier statute can not be reviewed and paid, under a subsequent amendment bringing the case within the purview of the law, without the filing of a new claim.
+Section 19: Section 19 amends section 210 of the World War veterans' act, as amended, by the addition of a proviso to the effect that nothing therein shall be construed to permit the payment of compensation under the World War veterans' act, as amended, for any period prior to June 7, 1924.
+This amendment is designed to place the stamp of approval on the interpretation of the World War veterans' act, 1924, by the bureau to the effect that in cases first brought within the purview of the statute by the act of June 7, 1924, no compensation could be paid for any period prior to that date.
+Section 20 of the bill amends section 212 of the World War veterans' act, 1924, by adding a proviso indicating that an application for compensation under the war risk insurance act, as amended, shall be deemed to be a claim for compensation under this act, and an application for compensation under the provisions of this act shall be deemed to be a claim for compensation under all subsequent amendments to this act.
+The proviso is effective June 7, 1924, and is designed to overcome the ruling of the Comptroller General to the effect that a claim which has been disallowed under an earlier statute can not be reviewed and paid, under a subsequent amendment bringing the case within the purview of the law, without the filing of a new claim.
 The bureau has always followed the practice of reviewing these cases without requiring another application, on the theory that section 305 of the war risk insurance act, as amended, and section 205 of the World War veterans' act, 1924, as amended, which authorize the bureau at any time, upon its own motion or upon application, to review disallowed cases, permitted such action.
 The committee believes the practice of the bureau to be legally sound, administratively advisable, and reasonable from the point of view of both the veteran and the Government.

-Section 20 adds a new section to the World War veterans' act.
-1924, as amended, to be known as section 214 and to authorize the director, in his discretion, to pay to the dependents of a compensable incompetent veteran who disappears the same amount of compensation as is provided in section 201 of the World War veterans' act,

-1924, as amended, for dependents of veterans.
+Section 21 adds a new section to the World War veterans' act, 1924, as amended, to be known as section 214 and to authorize the director, in his discretion, to pay to the dependents of a compensable incompetent veteran who disappears the same amount of compensation as is provided in section 201 of the World War veterans' act, 1924, as amended, for dependents of veterans.
 When a veteran disappears it is necessary for the bureau to suspend all payments of compensation pending his reappearance or proof of his death.
 This works great hardship upon the dependents and it is the opinion of the committee that there should be legal authority for paying an allowance to the dependents under such circumstances.